DiveGearAdvice.comUpdated April 2026

 Browse All Guides

-## Quick Picks
+Quick Picks

 Best ForProductPriceWhy

-Colour DisplaySuunto D5~£600Smartwatch aesthetics, compass
+Colour DisplaySuunto D5~£480Smartwatch aesthetics, compass

-BudgetCressi Leonardo~£180Simple, reliable, nitrox capable
+BudgetCressi Leonardo~£145Simple, reliable, nitrox capable

-*Prices checked January 2026*
+*Prices checked March 2026*

 Not sure which features you need?
-Take our 60-second quiz →
+Take our 60-second quiz

-Why UK Diving Needs Specific Features
+Why Cold Water Diving Needs Specific Features

-## Why These Recommendations?
+Why These Recommendations?

 Screen visibility matters more here than anywhere.
-Bright OLED or colour displays outperform basic LCD screens when ambient light is limited.
+Bright OLED or color displays outperform basic LCD screens when ambient light is limited.
 The Shearwater Peregrine and Suunto D5 excel in low-vis conditions with large, high-contrast displays readable even in silt-outs.

-Entry-Level Options (Around £200-350)
+Entry-Level Options (Around £160-350)

-### Cressi Leonardo - Best Budget Choice
+Cressi Leonardo - Best Budget Choice

 Pros: Excellent value, simple operation, nitrox capable Cons: Basic display, fewer features

-Check Price on Amazon →
+View on Amazon

-### Mares Puck Pro - Reliable Entry Level
+Mares Puck Pro - Reliable Entry Level

 Pros: Clear display, user-replaceable battery, proven reliability Cons: Limited features for advanced diving

-Check Price on Amazon →
+Check Price on Amazon UK

-### Suunto Zoop Novo - Top Entry-Level
+Suunto Zoop Novo - Top Entry-Level

-The Suunto Zoop Novo sits at the top of entry-level, with larger display and more comprehensive data.
-Its algorithm tends conservative, which suits UK multi-dive days. *(Price when reviewed: ~£200-250 | Check price)*
+The [Suunto Zoop Novo](https://www.amazon.com/dp/B01N5FGQTD?tag=divegearadvice-20&ascsubtag=best-dive-computer-uk) sits at the top of entry-level, with larger display and more comprehensive data.
+Its algorithm tends conservative, which suits multi-dive days. *(Price when reviewed: ~£160-250 | View on Amazon)*

 Pros: Large display, comprehensive data, conservative algorithm Cons: Higher price for entry-level

-Check Price on Amazon →
+Check Price on Amazon UK

-Mid-Range Excellence (Around £350-600)
+Mid-Range Excellence (Around £280-600)

-### Shearwater Peregrine - Best Overall for UK
+Shearwater Peregrine - Best Overall

 Pros: Outstanding display, user-replaceable battery, proven algorithm Cons: No air integration at this price